Rocka84/esphome_components/components/jiecang_desk_controller/README.md

 ## Sources

-Thanks to [phord/Jarvis](https://github.com/phord/Jarvis) for reverse engineering the UART interface and most control messages
+Thanks to [phord/Jarvis](https://github.com/phord/Jarvis) for reverse engineering the UART interface and most control messages!
+Thanks to [OkhammahkO](https://github.com/OkhammahkO) for collecting the scattered information at [pimp-my-desk/desk-control](https://gitlab.com/pimp-my-desk/desk-control) and for his work in the home assistant community!